 Movement, Access and the Public Realm Policies PR 1: To provide pedestrian links from the nearby schools on the east and west of the River Barrow to recreational facilities and C1 C2 B1 B2 M1 M2

 residential areas through the development of safe pedestrian routes and a pedestrian footbridge over the River Barrow.
-0102 HH1 S1 1011 1012
+HH1 S1

-residential areas though the development of safe pedestrial routes and a pedestrial routinge over the laver burrow.
+- constant a sea through the desired possession of the possession at possession recording to the time.
 W1 W2

 W3 CH1

 CH2 L1

 PR 2: To encourage the improvement of the area surrounding the Dominican Church.
 B1 B2 C1 C2 M1

-TN 2.
-To encourage the improvement of the area surrounding the political charact.
 HH1 S1 M2

-W1 W2 IVIZ
+W1 W2

 W3 CH1

 CH2 L1

 PR 3: To work towards improving the overall visual appearance of Athy by encouraging the following: CH1 CH2 B1 B2 HH1 W2

 (a) The removal of overhead cables and wires placing them underground within the town centre in conjunction with the various utility L1 W1 CH1 M2 S1

 companies.
 W3 M1

 (b) The control of advertising, including the removal of existing signage which is visually obtrusive or out of character, in particular neon M2 C1 C2

 and poor quality plastic signage will be prohibited.
-0 : 0

-Town Centre Objectives l l L. l
+Town Centre Objectives

 TC0 1: To maintain the Council's Derelict Sites Register and to exercise its powers under the Derelict Sites Act 1990.
 C1 C2 S1 B1 B2

-· · · · · · · · · · · · · · · · · · · HH1 W1
+HH1 W1

 W2 W3

 M1 M2

 CH1 CH2

 L1

 TC0 2: To seek the removal of unauthorised advertising/ signage through enforcement provisions and to encourage new advertising C1 C2 S1 B1 B2

 and signage which is appropriate to the streetscape and positively contributes to the public realm.
 HH1 W1

 W2 W3

 M1 M2

 CH1 CH2

 L1

 TC0 3: To prepare and implement an Environmental Improvement Scheme within the lifetime of this Plan to visually enhance the CH1 CH2 B1 B2 HH1 W2

 streetscape and key urban spaces with an emphasis on promoting a pedestrian and public transport friendly environment.
 L1 C1 C2 W1 CH1 M2 S1

 W3 M1

 TC0 4: To investigate the feasibility of the pedestrianisation of all or part of Emily Square during the Plan period.
 C1 C2 S1 M1 M2 B1

 B2 HH1

 W1 W2

 W3 CH1

 CH2 L1

 TC0 5: To construct a pedestrian crossing over the River Barrow as appropriate to link schools, parks, playing fields and residential C1 C2 B1 B2 M1 M2

 areas on both sides of the river HH1 S1

 W1 W2

 W3 CH1

 CH2 L1

 TCO 6: To provide for a pedestrian crossing from the train station to the park/playground in People's Park.
-C1 C2 B2 S1 B1 HH1
+C1 C2 B2 \$1 B1 HH1

 CH1 CH2 W3 M1

 M2 W1

-1 I W2 L1

-8.10 Chapter 6: Retail
+8.9 Chapter 6: Retail